CupCleaner: A Hybrid Data Cleaning Approach for Comment Updating: Experimental setup

+The second metric we use is the BLEU score.
+BLEU\cite{bleu} is originally used to evaluate the performance of machine translation.
 BLEU~\cite{bleu} is commonly used to evaluate the similarity of generated code from a lexical perspective~\cite{lyra, commclean}.
-The token-level BLEU matches and calculates the generated results and reference texts on a word-by-word basis, so it can capture word-level similarity and accuracy.
+Specifically, we use BLEU-4 as the BLEU score.